Hosamov/exclusions-db-electron/README.md

 - /archive_exclusion

 ## FUTURE FEATURES:

-- Admin authorization: Can lock exclusions
-- User logging
-- - Add Register Success route
+- Ability to add notes on exclusions (not visible to users)

-### Created: 11/29/2022; Last edited 1/1/2023
+### Created: 11/29/2022; Last edited 1/4/2023